ucsb-cs56/w20/_labWIP/lab07.md

 `cs56-f19-lab07-githubid.herokuapp.com`.

 You'll have to set up a new Github OAuth app.
 You can find the instructions in the README.md for the starter code from {{page.prev}} which you copied into your current lab.

+Once you have your app running on heroku, put the link to the running app in the README.md, commit this change with an appropriate commit message, and push that change to master.

 # Step 6: Set up repo for Travis-CI